pfertyk/blog/content/webrtc-working-example.md

 * `--no-dtls`: do not start DTLS client listeners
 * `--no-tls`: do not start TLS client listeners
 * `-u`: user account, in form 'username:password', for long-term credentials
+* `-r`: the default realm to be used for the users

 Next, you need to change the peer connection configuration a bit.
 Edit `main.js`, replacing `{PUBLIC_IP}` with an actual IP of your server: